-FSANZ has assessed the public health and safety risks associated with alpha-amylase from Cytophaga sp. that is produced by GM B. licheniformis and its proposed use as a processing aid.
+FSANZ has assessed the public health and safety risks associated with beta-amylase produced by GM B. licheniformis and its proposed use as a processing aid.
 A summary of this risk assessment is provided below.

-The proposed use of this alpha-amylase as a processing aid in starch processing, brewing of beverages and production of potable alcohol is technologically justified.
+The proposed use of this beta-amylase as a processing aid in starch processing for maltose syrup production is technologically justified.

-No public health and safety concerns were identified in the assessment of alpha-amylase from GM B. licheniformis under the proposed conditions of use.
+No public health and safety concerns were identified in the assessment of beta-amylase from GM B. licheniformis under the proposed conditions of use.
 A microbiological assessment concluded that B. licheniformis has a long history of safe use in food and is neither pathogenic nor toxigenic.
 A biotechnology assessment confirmed the genetic modification is as described and that the inserted gene has been stably introduced.
-A toxicological assessment combined with a dietary exposure assessment concluded the enzyme is safe under the proposed conditions of use.
+A toxicological assessment concluded the enzyme is safe under the proposed conditions of use.

-In the absence of any identifiable hazard, an acceptable daily intake (ADI) 'not specified' is appropriate.
+In the absence of any identifiable hazard, an acceptable daily intake (ADI) of 'not specified' is appropriate.

-For further details on the risk assessment, refer to SD - Risk and Technical Assessment.
+For further details on the risk assessment, refer to the Supporting document (SD) - Risk and Technical Assessment.